 Use balance when thinking about healthy food choices.
 This is an area where “good enough” is almost always more sustainable than “perfect”.
 For example, follow the 80/20 rule when it comes to eating – eat a healthy diet 80% of the time and indulge in some treats 20% of the time.
 The same applies for exercise, ensure you’re taking regular rest days so your body can recover.

 Prioritize health and fitness.
-In the vicious cycle of “too much to do”, we often drop time-consuming healthy habits when we’re feeling stressed about work and life, only to feel more stressed when we don’t have an outlet to burn off stress and healthy food to support our energy levels.
+In the vicious cycle of “too much to do”, we often drop time-consuming healthy habits when we’re feeling stressed about work and life.
+This only leads to more stress when we don’t have an outlet to channel our frustrations and healthy food to support our energy levels.
 Keep healthy habits like cooking or taking daily walks at the top of your priority list.

 - Set aside a few hours during the weekend to meal prep for the rest of the week and ensure your fridge is stocked with healthy options.